VerachadW/kraph/README.md

 ### Features
 - DSL builder style.
 Make it easier to read and use.
-- Support both Query and Mutation operation.
+- Support CursorConnection field and Input object for mutation in Relay.

 ### Set up
 Adding Kraph to `build.gradle`